octobercms/docs/3.x/cms/themes/pages.md

 ---
-subtitle: Hold the content for each URL on your website.
+subtitle: Define a URL for each page on your website.
 ---
 # Pages